aconstlink/snakeoil/README.md

 - Windows 7/8/10 64 bit
 - Linux 64 bit (only low level library support) (tested on Fedora 25)

+> Linux is currently only experimental.
+Base compoments are compiling and are usable though.
+You can not do rendering or sound on Linux yet.

 ## Build-In External Libraries